List of India Test cricket records: Most wickets in a series

 England's seventh Test tour of South Africa in 1913–14 saw the record set for the most wickets taken by a bowler in a Test series.
 English paceman Sydney Barnes played in four of the five matches and achieved a total of 49 wickets to his name.
 India's B. S. Chandrasekhar is joint 18th with his 35 wickets taken against England during the 1972–73 tour.

 Hat-trick

 In cricket, a hat-trick occurs when a bowler takes three wickets with consecutive deliveries.
 The deliveries may be interrupted by an over bowled by another bowler from the other end of the pitch or the other team's innings, but must be three consecutive deliveries by the individual bowler in the same match.
 Only wickets attributed to the bowler count towards a hat-trick; run outs do not count.

-In Test cricket history there have been just 44 hat-tricks, the first achieved by Fred Spofforth for Australia against England in 1879.
-In 1912, Australian Jimmy Matthews achieved the feat twice in one game against South Africa.
-The only other players to achieve two hat-tricks are Australia's Hugh Trumble, against England in 1902 and 1904, Pakistan's Wasim Akram, in separate games against Sri Lanka in 1999, and England's Stuart Broad.
+3 Indians have taken hat-tricks in Test cricket, Harbhajan Singh, Irfan Pathan, and Jasprit Bumrah.